mikechase3/notebook.mchase.me/development/languages-and-architectures/java/java.md

 {% endtab %}
 {% endtabs %}

 So now you know that these interfaces exist!
-If you actually want to actually get good at them,&#x20;
+If you actually want to actually get good at them,

 ## Further Reading

 This is copied and pasted from Geeks For Geeks, the same resource I used (too much) to put a couple of reminders in my notes.

 #### What You Should Learn in Java Collections?